coralproject/talk/docs/architecture.md

 Amazing!
 We are always looking to extend the capabilities of Talk.
 We look forward to discussing what you've got to bring!

-Please see our [contributing guide](](https://github.com/coralproject/talk/blob/master/CONTRIBUTING.md)) for more information about contributing Core code.
+Please see our [contributing guide](](https://github.com/coralproject/talk/blob/master/CONTRIBUTING.md)) for more information.